Matthew Abbey

 Profile

 I am a Lecturer in Critical Human Geography at the University of Leeds.
 My research focuses on state violence, border regimes, the colonial present, artificial intelligence, queer theory, and the politics of knowledge.
 I previously completed my PhD at the University of Warwick.
 My forthcoming book Queer Migration at the Colonial Borders of Europe is forthcoming with Bristol University Press in 2027.
-Some of my forthcoming and published articles can be found in Theory, Culture, & Society; Social Text; Surveillance & Society; Sexualities; Identities; European Journal of Cultural Studies; Visual Studies; and Porn Studies.
+Published and forthcoming articles can be found in: Theory, Culture, & Society; Social Text; Surveillance & Society; Sexualities; Identities; European Journal of Cultural Studies; Visual Studies; and Porn Studies.

 I am open to supervising PhD students in my areas of interest.
+I am also actively seeking PhD students working on projects related to AI and social justice.
 I would be particularly interested in supporting PhD students working on queer/neurodivergent/anti-colonial/feminist approaches to critical human geography.

 Qualifications